Regulations Concerning Student Sponsored Events

 - Material may not be posted on doors, painted surfaces, classrooms, or outside of buildings.
 Bulletin boards outside classrooms are available for the posting of material on a space available basis.
 Sponsors are responsible for the removal of their material after the expiration date or once the material becomes obsolete.
 Any obsolete material may be removed by any member of the College staff.

-- The number and size of posters any one organization may post is subject to limitation.
+- The number and size of posters any one organization may post are subject to limitation.